ckan/ckan/doc/maintaining/installing/index.rst

 Installing CKAN
 ---------------

 Before you can use CKAN on your own computer, you need to install it.
 There are three ways to install CKAN:

 #.
 Install from an operating system package
 #.
 Install from source
+#.
+Install from Docker Compose

 From package is the quickest and easiest way to install CKAN, but it requires Ubuntu 14.04 64-bit or Ubuntu 12.04 64-bit. **You should install CKAN from package if**: